 Anne adheres to key documents such as the ICF core competencies as well as the EMCC code of ethics.

-In an ever changing environment, I have a strategic view of working towards the achievement of goals and the need to provide a framework for this which involves working in partnership with all stakeholders.
+In an ever-changing environment, I have a strategic view of working towards the achievement of goals and the need to provide a framework for this which involves working in partnership with all stakeholders.
 I have a vision of education which provides quality and breadth to ensure a balanced and outstanding education for all children.
-I have recently completed (September 2015) a MA in Education at Anglia Ruskin University in Chelmsford where I achieved a distinction.
+I have completed a MA in Education at Anglia Ruskin University in Chelmsford where I achieved a distinction.
 I am a governor of a Chelmsford school and I also lecture part time in primary education at Anglia Ruskin University.
 I have been an IQM Assessor for eight years.